 They certainly live among rows and rows of knowledge.
 Books and ancient texts stacked high and higher.
 Their utmost desire would be to not only uncover the mysteries within the lands — but to protect it, guard it’s secrets from those who wish to use it for self gain.
-Some would say, it’s their civil duties.
-It’s their purpose.
+Some would say it’s their civil duties.
+Their purpose.
 Scholars.
-Scholars of the farther, they’re called.
-Within a mountain, upon an island, amidst the dunes within a buried ruins, and among the flatlands: they study in caves.
+Scholars of the Farthers, they’re called.
+Within the mountains, upon the islands, amid the dunes within buried ruins, and among the flatlands: they study in caves.

 But I wonder, of the things I’ve been taught — power is with knowledge and it seems awfully frightening to have the two together, lumped ready for the taking… or perhaps, it is my devious mind racing the possibilities?
 Nevertheless, this could be their solution: there are others; Scholars of the South and of the West, far across the way, the Eastern Scholars have their own dolmen as well.
 So, my devious thoughts stand at bay — nor do I seek gain from their wondrous secrets; I aim to tell of them, this much is true.